Best RAM for Ryzen 7 9800X3D in 2025: our top picks tested

 - Might have to manually set the timings

-If you want a memory kit with great performance but doesn't burn a hole in your pocket, check out the Corsair Vengeance DDR5 32GB.
-This kit has a 6000 MHz clock speed, perfect for the 9800X3D, and a CL30 latency, meaning it should get the job without breaking a sweat.
+If you want a memory kit with great performance but doesn’t burn a hole in your pocket, check out the Corsair Vengeance DDR5 32GB.
+This kit has a 6000 MHz clock speed, perfect for the 9800X3D, and a CL30 latency, meaning it should get the job done without breaking a sweat.

-This RAM has onboard voltage regulation, which means you can over or under-clock it with the iCUE software, and you can also save your AMD EXPO profiles with the software, enabling a quick switch between performance depending on the workload at hand.
+This RAM has onboard voltage regulation, which means you can over- or under-clock it with the iCUE software, and you can also save your AMD EXPO profiles with the software, enabling a quick switch between performance depending on the workload at hand.

 This kit is also compatible with the best motherboard for Ryzen 7 9800X3D, as we’ve checked the QVL for the ASUS PRIME X870-P WiFi and ROG STRIX X870E-E GAMING WIFI.
 There isn’t much to this RAM as it doesn’t have fancy RGB lighting or top halves that can be replaced or 3D printed; it has a straightforward design and should deliver good performance, which is what is important at the end of the day.